kristopolous/db.js/README.md

 <h3><a name=alt>Browser-Based Alternatives</a> [ <a href=#toc>top</a> ] </h3>
 Part of [HTML5](http://dev.w3.org/html5/webdatabase/#databases) has SQL support in the land of future browsers.

-There's two interfaces, "IndexedDB" and the deprecated "WebSQL".
-As always, the browser world seems to be split.
+There's two interfaces, "IndexedDB" and the deprecated "WebSQL":

  * [Safari has supported WebSQL](http://www.webkit.org/blog/126/webkit-does-html5-client-side-database-storage/) for a while and is working on [indexedDB](https://github.com/NielsLeenheer/html5test/pull/68) support.
  * [Chrome has had WebSQL support since version 4](http://www.infoq.com/news/2010/02/Web-SQL-Database) and used a [different interface](http://code.google.com/apis/gears/upcoming/api_database.html) prior to that.
 IndexedDB support came in through [chromium](http://weblog.bocoup.com/javascript-indexeddb-in-chromium-8-0-552-5-dev).